ScratchEverywhere/ScratchEverywhere/README.md

 Then it should be as simple as opening the homebrew launcher on your 3DS and running the app.

 ### Get up and running for Wii U
-Download the .zip file in the Releases tab.
+Download the .zip file in the Releases tab or [nightly build](https://nightly.link/NateXS/Scratch-3DS/workflows/nightly-wiiu/main/Scratch%20Wii%20U%20Nightly.zip).

 Unzip the file in your `sdcard:/wiiu/apps/` folder.